Peach Dump Cake

 Servings 12 servings

-With just 5 ingredients and 5 minutes of prep, this Peach Dump Cake is one of the easiest desserts ever!
-Serve with some vanilla ice cream for a quick but crazy delicious treat for summer or anytime throughout the year.
+With just 5 ingredients and 5 minutes of prep, this Peach Dump Cake is one of my favorite desserts ever!
+I like to serve it with some vanilla ice cream for a quick but crazy delicious treat for summer or anytime throughout the year.

-peach dump cake in bowl with vanilla ice cream
+Peach dump cake in a bowl with vanilla ice cream.

 Pin this now to find it later